 Make a domestic violence disclosure request

-If you are in a life-threatening or urgent situation, phone triple zero (000) and ask for police.
+If you're in a life-threatening or urgent situation phone Triple Zero (000) and ask for police.

 For non-urgent police assistance, phone 131 444.

-A person who fears they are at risk of domestic violence can find out if their partner or former partner has a history of abusive or violent behaviour.
+If you fear you're at risk of domestic violence, you can find out if your partner, or former partner, has a history of abusive or violent behaviour.

 Who can apply

 A request for information can be made by:

 - a person who is worried about the safety of someone they know.